936-Labs/.github/profile/README.md

 - Walking/running
 - Boxing

-Will document my learning journey here as I work through these personal projects :)
+Will document my learning journey here as I work through these projects :)